jeremy-costello/design-qa-challenge/README.md

 ## My Results
 My results are in the ```my_outputs``` folder.

-I used Qwen3-VL-4B-Instruct quantized to 4 bits, along with some custom agent scaffolding. \
+I used Qwen3-VL-8B-Instruct quantized to 4 bits, along with some custom agent scaffolding. \
-Images are downsized so the smaller side is 448 pixels (while preserving aspect ratio).
+Images are downsized so the smaller side is 896 pixels (while preserving aspect ratio).

 ### Overall Score
-My overall score is 0.645, beating all baseline approaches but GPT-4o-AllRules.
+My overall score is 0.735, beating the average score of all baseline approaches.

 ### Detailed Scores